gellerjulia/Constituent-Database/README.md

 Now the ddl.sql and dml.sql file must be imported.
 There will be an import tab in the about the middle of the page at the top.
 If you navigated away from the constituents database, you can return to it by clicking on constituents on the left side of the window.
 Under File to Import, click the choose file/browse button.
 Then choose the ddl.sql file that was downloaded.
 Then press Go on the bottom right side of the page.
 Once thats down, navigate back to the import page and repeat the same steps but this time upload the dml.sql file.

-If you are using an OS operating system, navigate to Terminal.
+If you are using an OS operating system, adhere to the following instructions:

+Navigate to Terminal.

 First enter the downloaded zip file.
 This is done by typing cd and then the source path.
 For me, I type:

 cd /Users/trevorkhanna/Downloads/database-project-main